How can I find out the outcome of my application?

 How can I optimise my chances?

 Apply early as some supervisors/ areas are very popular and places may be filled early in the year.
-Include a full transcript and a research statement with your application; the first is needed before we can formally consider your application and the second will help give us a good idea of the area in which you wish to work.
+Include a full transcript, a personal statement, and a research statement with your application; the first is needed before we can formally consider your application and the second will help give us a good idea of the area in which you wish to work.
 The more details you can give, the more likely it is that a supervisor can be found for you.

-If I'm already doing an MEng/ MSci or MSc course at Imperial what marks do I need to get in the exams and for my project?
+If I am already doing an MEng/ MSci or MSc course at Imperial what marks do I need to get in the exams and for my project?

 The expectation is that your average marks will be over, or near 70%, with a significant number of individual grades over 70% (First-class/Distinction level), and the project will be First Class/ Distinction.

-I don't know what I want to do my PhD in, what should I do?
+I do not know what I want to do my PhD in, what should I do?

 This gives you an opportunity to pursue potential interests through courses and a project prior to committing to a PhD.
 If you are also studying in the Department you should also keep your personal tutor abreast of your plans and seek his/her advice.